WWBN/AVideo-Encoder-Network/README.md

 1 - Go to your terminal using SSH and navigate to the directory YouPHPTube-Network/install

-2 - type `php encoder.php` and you will see the options
+2 - type `php encoders.php` and you will see the options

 * A - Add new Encoder
 * Q - Quit/Exit